urbit/docs/learn/hoon/hoon-tutorial/trees-sets-and-maps.md

 One example use case is for storing customer information as a set of pairs: `(map [employee-name employee-data])`.

 The `by` core in the Hoon standard library contains the various functions for operating on maps.
 Many of these functions are similar to the set functions of the `in` core.
-See the standard library reference documentation for maps here (include link).
+See the standard library reference documentation for maps [here](/docs/reference/library/2i/).
 As was the case with sets, the underlying noun of each map is a tree.

 Two common methods for populating a map include (1) creating it from a list of key-value cells using the `my` function, and (2) inserting items into a map using the `put` arm of the `by` core.